King Constantine I of the Hellenes

 Swearing-in ceremony of King Constantine I before the Greek Parliament in 1913; Credit – Wikipedia

-Constantine with Eleftherios Venizelos in 1913; Photo Credit – Wikipedia
+Constantine with Eleftherios Venizelos in 1913; Credit – Wikipedia

 Despite the popularity of Venizelos and his clear majority in Parliament for supporting the Allies, Constantine continued to oppose the Prime Minister.
 In 1913, after the Balkan Wars, Greece signed the Greek–Serbian Alliance which obliged each country to come to the other’s aid should either be attacked.
-When Austria-Hungary invaded Serbia, Venizelos wanted to mobilize the Greek army and enter the war on the side of the Allies but was met with the refusal of Constantine, who was popularly considered to be a German sympathizer.
-In an attempt to force the king’s hand, Venizelos allowed a British-French force to land in Thessaloniki, Greece in 1915 in order to aid the Serbs, establishing the Salonica Front.
+When Austria-Hungary invaded Serbia, Venizelos wanted to mobilize the Greek army and enter the war on the side of the Allies but Constantine, who was popularly considered to be a German sympathizer, refused.
+In an attempt to force the king’s hand, Venizelos allowed a British-French force to land in Thessaloniki, Greece in 1915 to aid the Serbs, establishing the Salonica Front.
 Constantine’s constant refusal to allow Greece to fulfill its treaty commitments led to the resignation of Venizelos as Prime Minister in September 1915.

 Protests began to occur in Greece and threats on Constantine’s life were received.
 In July 1916, arsonists, possibly at the instigation of the Greek secret police, attempted to kill Constantine and some members of the Greek royal family while they were at Tatoi Palace, the summer palace outside Athens.
 The forest surrounding the palace was set on fire and due to the hot, dry weather, the fire quickly spread.
 Tatoi Palace was burned down, sixteen people were killed, and Constantine was injured but managed to escape with his family.